Nikita Kucherov Game Preview: Lightning vs. Stars

 Kucherov Stats vs. the Stars

-- The Stars have given up 60 goals in total (2.9 per game), which ranks eighth in the league for fewest goals allowed.
+- The Stars have conceded 61 goals in total (2.8 per game), the seventh-fewest allowed in the league.

 |2023-2024 Season